Quasi-geostrophic Rayleigh-B\'enard convection on the tilted $f$-plane: Simulation results

 \section{Simulation results}

 Table~\ref{tab:simulation_grid} summarizes the simulation suites performed at $\sigma =1$ and colatitudes $\vartheta_f =\{0^\circ, 15^\circ, 30^\circ, 45^\circ, 60^\circ\}$ with increasing reduced Rayleigh number $\wRa\in(10,120)$.
 All simulations are performed in a domain of size $10 L_c\times10 L_c \times 1$ considered sufficient to capture the entire range of unstable modes and also permit ample room for an inverse cascade \citep{mS06,kJ12,sM21}.
 Here $L_c=4.815$ denotes the critical convective wavelength for N-S rolls at a specified $\vartheta_f$; the physical N-S horizontal to axial height domain aspect ratio is given by $10 L_c E_f^{1/3}$.
 Spatial discretizations are selected such that all spatial scales of the motion down to the Kolmogorov dissipation scale $\ell_k \sim \epsilon_u^{-1/4}$ are resolved (see eq. \eqref{eqn:dissrate}).
-All simulations are integrated for time intervals sufficiently long to ensure the barotropic flow saturates.
+All simulations are integrated for time intervals sufficiently long to ensure the barotropic flow saturates, with some cases demanding marching the equations for as long as 900 convective time scales, corresponding to 60 vertical eddy turnover times.
+Convergence to the statistically stationary state was assessed by comparing the deviation between averages on subsets of the data for both the Nusselt number and the three components of the kinetic energy.